jwylie21/disguststudy-relication/README.md

-# Disgust Study Relication Pilot
+# Disgust Study Replication Pilot
 This is the GitHub version attempt to run the disgust study replication pilot